Explore: Accountancy and financial services

 “It’s all about going on and not giving up because when you code you actually solve a problem.”
 Andreea moved to the UK for work and now encourages young people to give coding a go, “If you’re interested in coding or not you will never know unless you try.”

-More information about Programmers and software development professionals
+More information about IT quality and testing professionals

 average salary